 By 1973 the Sheriff's Office was relying heavily on the Reserve Deputy Program to augment patrol services.
 In that year alone, donated man-hours by Reserves for the Patrol Division were the equivalent of 33 full-time deputies.
 In 1975 the Patrol Division went through the largest expansion of its history.
 The addition of 35 deputies doubled the Division's strength to 70 deputies.
 Also in 1975, Carol Muse became the first female deputy assigned to patrol duties.

 By 1992 the Patrol Division had grown to 96 total authorized positions.
 There were 74 deputies, 8 senior deputies and 10 sergeants.
 This was also the year major changes were made to the operation of the Patrol Division.
 Management of Patrol Operations was a new program that redirected patrol resources to more effectively combat crime and criminals.

-There are three Deputy Sheriffs assigned to Metro Patrol’s School Unit.
-One Deputy is assigned to the Greenfield School District, and two Deputies are assigned to the Oildale School District.
+There are three Deputy Sheriff’s assigned as School Resource Officers (SRO).
+Greenfield, Edison and Standard School Districts currently contract with the Sheriff’s Office to provide SRO’s.
 The primary function of these deputies is security on campuses.
-The secondary function of these deputies is education.
+The secondary function of the deputies is education.